digital-ocean/document/README.md

 <ul>
 <li>
 <h4 id="description-1">description</h4>
-The firtst line is title, it contains exchange element’s name and service type image.
-It doesn’t shows at anywhere for now, but still should give it a name.
+The first line is a title, it contains exchange element’s name and service type image.
+It doesn’t show at anywhere for now but still should give it a name.
-After firtst line is description, it supports markdown format.
-You can provide further information than <a href="#description">description</a> in json file.</li>
+After the first line is a description, it supports markdown format.
+You can provide further information than the <a href="#description">description</a> in json file.</li>
 </ul>
 <pre><code># Mbed Service &lt;img style="float: right;" src="https://s3-us-west-1.amazonaws.com/exosite-exchange-dev/images/Card+Description+Images/service.png" width="75"&gt;